-Ultimately their efforts were not successful and on March 15, 1987, the iconic 62 year old building was demolished after a federal judge finally ruled the structure was beyond restoration.
-It was a sad day for preservationists, when two hundred pounds of explosives were used so the building would implode, meaning it would fall in on itself.
+Ultimately their efforts were not successful and on March 15, 1987, after a federal judge finally ruled the structure was beyond restoration, the iconic sixty-two year old building was demolished.
+It was a sad day for preservationists when two hundred pounds of explosives were used so the building would implode, meaning it would fall in on itself.